sljardine/upstream/README.md

 # Upstream

-Upstream is a tool to inform data-based barrier culvert restoration planning in Western Washington.
+Upstream is a flexible tool designed to support fish passage planning in Western Washington.

 # Release Notes